 Katz Baskies & Wolf PLLC

-During various times in his career, Mr. Baskies has been quoted as a tax and probate expert in local and national newspapers and periodicals including Money, Forbes, New York Times, Wall Street Journal, USA Today, Boston Globe, Miami Herald, and many others.
+Jeff has been recognized as a leading attorney by many peer rating services.
+He is AV® rated by Martindale Hubbell, its highest rating for skill and ethics.
+Since 2008, Jeff has been annually included in Best Lawyers in America©, a rigorous peer review designation recognizing the top 4% of attorneys in the country.
+In 2013, Best Lawyers named Jeff the South Florida Trusts & Estates “Lawyer of the Year”.
+In 2005, 2006 and 2008, Jeff was named by Robb Report’s Worth magazine as one of the “Top 100 Attorneys” in the country for affluent clients.
+Since 2006, he has been included in Florida’s Super Lawyers inaugural and annual lists of the “top 5%” of Florida lawyers.
+In addition, each year from 2009-2020, Super Lawyers has listed Jeff as one of the state of Florida’s “Top 100 Lawyers”, and in 2014 Super Lawyers named him one of Florida’s “Top 10 Lawyers”.
+Additionally since 2006, Jeff has been listed among the “Legal Elite” in Florida Trend Magazine’s annual surveys of the “top 2%" of Florida lawyers, and in 2019 he was inducted into the Legal Elite “Hall of Fame”.
+During his career, Jeff has been frequently quoted as a tax and probate expert in local and national newspapers and periodicals including Money, Forbes, New York Times, Wall Street Journal, USA Today, Boston Globe, Miami Herald, and many others.
 He has also been a featured expert commentator on local and national television affiliates for NBC, CBS, ABC, Fox and other media.
-During the Ted Williams probate litigation, Jeff was sought out by many national media outlets for commentary, including a quote on the front page of USA Today, appearances on all of the major television stations in Boston, and many guest appearances on Boston radio stations, including several on “The Big Show” with Glenn Ordway.
-After the death of Anna Nicole Smith, Mr. Baskies was again sought out by many national media outlets for expert commentary.
-He was quoted by NBC and ABC, he was quoted in newspapers and websites (including CNN.com and msnbc.com) around the country, and he was interviewed on TV by Sue Herera on “The Power Lunch” on CNBC.
+During the Ted Williams probate litigation in the early 2000s, Jeff was sought out by many national media outlets for commentary, including a quote on the front page of USA Today, appearances on all of the major television stations in Boston, and many guest appearances on Boston radio stations (highlighted by several interviews on “The Big Show” with Glenn Ordway).
+After the death of Anna Nicole Smith, he was again sought out by many national media outlets for expert commentary.
+Jeff was quoted on NBC and ABC, he was quoted in newspapers and websites (including CNN.com and msnbc.com), and he was interviewed on TV by Sue Herera on “The Power Lunch” on CNBC.

-In addition to his experiences as an advisor to clients, Mr. Baskies spent four years of his career (2000-2004) as President and CEO of a national legal newspaper publishing company, Lawyers Weekly, Inc. He helped grow this closely-held, family business and led its sale to another media company.
-Mr. Baskies’ experiences as a CEO combined with his experiences in hiring and managing investment bankers while overseeing the sale of the business provide him unique insights into the needs of his clients.
+In addition to his experiences as an advisor to clients, Jeff spent four years of his career (2000-2004) as President and CEO of a national legal newspaper publishing company, Lawyers Weekly, Inc. He helped grow this closely-held business and led its sale to another media company.
+Jeff’s experiences as a CEO combined with his experiences overseeing the sale of the business provide him unique insights into the needs of his clients.